message/iata/NF.md

-Published 22.12.2021
+Published 23.12.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Australia and their immediate family members;
 - permanent residents of Australia and their immediate family members;
 - nationals of New Zealand residing in Australia and their immediate family members;
-- passengers who have been in Australia or New Zealand in the past 14 days;
+- passengers who have only been in Australia or New Zealand in the past 14 days;
 - nationals of Japan, Korea (Rep.) and Singapore arriving directly from their country of nationality with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 7 days before departure.
-Vaccines accepted are AstraZeneca (Vaxzevria), AstraZeneca (Covishield), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTec (Comirnaty), Sinopharm (BIBP) (for ages 18-60 years only) and Sinovac;
+Vaccines accepted are AstraZeneca (Vaxzevria), AstraZeneca (Covishield), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTec (Comirnaty), Sinopharm (BIBP) (for passengers younger than 60 years only) and Sinovac;
 - nationals of Japan, Korea (Rep.) and Singapore younger than 18 years and older than 11 years arriving directly from their country of nationality and traveling with their vaccinated parents/guardians;
 - nationals of Japan, Korea (Rep.) and Singapore younger than 12 years arriving directly from their country of nationality;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 7 days before departure and a visa issued by Australia listed at <a href="https://covid19.homeaffairs.gov.au/vaccinated-travellers">https://covid19.homeaffairs.gov.au/vaccinated-travellers</a> .
-Vaccines accepted are AstraZeneca (Vaxzevria), AstraZeneca (Covishield), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTec (Comirnaty), Sinopharm (BIBP) (for ages 18-60 years only) and Sinovac;
+Vaccines accepted are AstraZeneca (Vaxzevria), AstraZeneca (Covishield), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTec (Comirnaty), Sinopharm (BIBP) (for passengers younger than 60 years only) and Sinovac;
 - passengers with a Special Purpose Visa;
 - military personnel participating in military activities sponsored by Australian Department of Defence.
 2. Passengers entering or transiting through Australia must have a negative COVID-19 PCR test taken at most 3 days before departure from the first embarkation point.
 More details can be found at <a href="https://tinyurl.com/y398dxv4">https://tinyurl.com/y398dxv4</a>